 Not your average writer.

-As a marketing consultant, I’ve worked with brands like Google, Netflix, West Elm, and City National Bank.
+As a marketing consultant, I’ve partnered with brands like Google, Netflix, West Elm, and City National Bank.
 Way back when, I was the editorial director of SemiStories for Semihandmade and the founder of Hunker.
 I have a master’s degree from The London School of Economics, and live in my hometown of Los Angeles.

 Consulting needs?